Weston Favell

-Weston Favell is an area near the eastern end of Northampton, and is part of Park ward of the Borough of Northampton.
+Weston Favell is an area and former civil parish near the eastern end of Northampton, now in the parish of Northampton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.

 Location

 Since the Industrial Revolution and the 20th century, the town of Northampton has grown closer and closer to the village boundaries, such that it is an outer district of Northampton, near to several other suburban areas.
 The village itself has also grown, and now includes, at its edges, several newer developments including Park Way, Graspin Lane, Pyket Way, Edgemont Road and Thorburn Road.
 Still, the village centre retain a distinct feel, and are clearly marked by the old boundary posts.
 Its most famous former resident was the late Francis Crick, co-discoverer of the structure of DNA.

 Facilities

 Although Weston Favell's main street (the High Street) had various shops in former years, it now has none, the last shop a general store is now a main hairdresser.
 This general store lost its post office as part of the national scheme of closures in early 2008, despite protest by local residents.
 Other amenities include two public houses (the Bold Dragoon and the Trumpet), and a primary school.
 The school recently moved into new, larger premises, outside the village boundary.
 The new school was designed by the local architect Maurice Walton, whose work also includes the Northampton Guildhall extension.

 The parish church (St. Peter's, Weston Favell) lies at the centre of the village, at the intersection of the High Street and Church Way.
 Late 2007 saw the installation of the new Rector, the Reverend David Kirby.
 The oldest part of the Church's graveyard, upon which the tombstones have now all but crumbled away, is known at St Peter's Patch and is used by villagers as a free space for games, picnics and summer fetes.

 The nearest large park is Abington Park, which is accessed via the notably long and straight Weston Way, leading from the outskirts of the village to the stone gates to the town of Northampton, and the Abington Estate.
 Weston Favell is also the home of the Northamptonshire County Lawn Tennis Club, the Weston Favell Garden Society and the 11th Division of the Northamptonshire Scouts.